top of page

 All Changemakers will...

-• be provided with professional development tools and training.
+• Receive professional development tools and training.

-• be matched with a mentor;
+• Be matched with a mentor for guidance and support.

-• work directly with community members;
+• Will work directly with community members.

-• join a supportive alumni network;
+• Upon completion, join a supportive SEA Change Lab alumni network.

 CHANGEMAKERS CRITERIA

-• Must be into creative arts
+• Passion for creative arts

-• Must have strong interest in storytelling for change
+• Interest in storytelling for social change

 FINAL PROJECTS